-Dublin attracts crowds with its busy streets packed to the gills with pubs, restaurants, and cafes, but the small towns and villages of the Emerald Isle deserve just as much attention, if not more.
+Dublin attracts crowds of city break seekers with its busy streets packed to the gills with pubs, restaurants, and cafes, but the small towns and villages of the Emerald Isle deserve just as much attention, if not more.
 Spend a couple days seaside in Kinsale, a town in County Cork best known for its colorful buildings and super fresh seafood.
 Watch surfers ride the waves outside of Lahinch, in County Clare, before heading out for an evening of bar-hopping.
 Feel transported back in time as you admire the thatched cottages of Adare in County Limerick.
 The small towns of Ireland are many and each has its own special flavor—they are not to be missed.

 5. Long hikes over rolling hills